 Coordinator Phillip Newman Opens in new window

-Description This unit introduces students to the basic concepts required to satisfy the needs of most first year university science courses in both skill and content areas.
+Description This subject introduces students to the basic concepts required to satisfy the needs of most first year university science courses in both skill and content areas.
 It is intended that students will gain a greater understanding of the theoretical concepts covered in the course by completing the practical component of the course.
 Students will also be introduced to professional pathways in science.

 School Western Sydney The College